department-of-veterans-affairs/vagov-content/pages/health-care/make-a-payment.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div class="va-introtext">

-You'll need to pay your total VA copay bill balance by the due date on the billing statement to avoid late charges, interest, or other collection actions.
-Find out how to make a payment now—and what to do if you're having trouble making payments.
+You need to pay your full VA copay bill balance by the due date on your billing statement to avoid late charges, interest, or other collection actions.
+Find out how to make a payment—and what to do if you're having trouble making payments.

 </div>